 Development of greater fluency in Spanish.
 Emphasis on extemporaneous conversation encourages the student to think in the language.
-Study of their culture expands knowledge and understanding of the contemporary lifestyle, values, and attitudes of the Spanish and Spanish-American people and heightens awareness of cultural differences.
+Study of the cultures of Spain and Spanish American countries expands knowledge and understanding of the contemporary lifestyle, values, and attitudes of Spanish speaking peoples and heightens awareness of cultural differences.
 Prerequisite: CORE/SPAN 145 or equivalent.
 Cross-listed as CORE 146.

-SPAN 146 (CORE 146) is a prerequisite for the following courses.
+Spanish 146 (CORE 146) is a prerequisite for the following courses.
 Exception is by permission of the Foreign Language Department Chairperson on the basis of individual qualifications.
 All major courses are taught in Spanish.

-SPAN 331 - Advanced Grammar and Stylistics (3)
+SPAN 331 - Advanced Grammar and Phonetics (3)

-An in-depth study of the more complex problems of Spanish grammar and pronunciation to develop precision and good style in writing and speaking with phonetic accuracy.
+Study of the more complex problems of Spanish grammar and pronunciation to develop precision and good style in writing and phonetic accuracy in speaking.
 Alternate year course.